hit9/QuadtreePathfinding/README.md

 Operations:

-1. Click the left mouse button to add or remove obstacles, drag the left-mouse for batch.
+1. Click the left mouse button to add or remove wall buildings, drag the left-mouse for batch.
+2. Press `w` and then repeat 1 step for adding or removing water areas.
-2. Click the right mouse button to set start and target cells.
+3. Click the right mouse button to set start and target cells.
    Right click again to show the routes, and again to show the path.

 Problems Unsolved (Plan)